 My Opinion on Super Wide Lens is that you at least consider one for your photo bag!
-Yes, If you are a photographer I do suggest you invest some fund for one super wide that you will fall in love with!
+Yes, If you are a photographer I do suggest you invest some funds for one super-wide that you will fall in love with!
 Just like a telephoto or macro lens a Super Wide offers some dramatic advantages for your imaging.

-Using Super Wide lens can be fun and at times challenging.
+Using a Super Wide lens can be fun and at times challenging.

 What is a Super Wide?
-In my opinion a super wide is a lens beyond 24mm on a fx sensor.
+In my opinion, a super-wide is a lens beyond 24mm on an fx sensor.
 Once you drop below 24mm your photography begins to take on a different perspective and requires a good eye for composition to take advantage.

 FishEye Diagonal or Circular?
-At the far extreme of the super wide you have the fisheye lens, these lens come in two variety, one which show an image 180 degree diagonally or a circular 180 degrees.
+At the far extreme of the super-wide, you have the fisheye lens, these lens come in two variants, one which show an image 180 degree diagonally or a circular 180 degrees.
 Below are two examples.

 | Lens Type

 - Less distortion